Poultry Keeping: Goals to Add Ducks & Geese

 Despite our large flock of geese and more than two dozen chickens, we have very few ducks on our farm.
 It is a shame because ducks are reliable egg layers that produce even in winter.
 They are also quite hearty and have amazingly friendly and curious personalities.

-So, continuing with the resolutions, this year we’d like to add various breeds of ducks to the flock, focusing on types that are good for egg laying.
+So, continuing with our poultry keeping, this year we’d like to add various breeds of ducks to the flock, focusing on types that are good for egg laying.
 Our chickens do a great job of providing us with eggs, but their production slows down in the winter months, and I don’t like doing too much in the way of supplemental lighting.
 A flock of female Runner ducks ought to help us keep up with the demand for eggs and also take in some good entertainment as they make their way around the barnyard.

 3. Complete a Pond